chicks-net/libtmux/README.md

 # TODO

-- write some tests
+* refactor constructor to avoid new(undef,"foo") crap
-- write some tests
+* write some tests

 # SEE ALSO